 Signs it’s too soon

-If you think I’ve missed any other obvious signs please comment below to help other Mums!
+If you think I’ve missed any other obvious signs of when to change teat size, please comment below to help other Mums!
 I hope you found this useful.